 In the previous post, I mentioned that my Uncle Danny died.
 I find it unfortunate to me that I was never afforded the opportunity to get to know the man well.
 All I remember are the childhood memories of hunting for arrowheads in the Texas Hill Country or playing baseball in the yard or always going to my cousins' house that never really seemed to be quite finished with missing doors and drywall.
 I remember a gruff carpenter with a lip full of snuff, often exiled in his workshop.
 Yes, a carpenter, and a good one at that.
 But I never actually knew the man.
 I can only regret that I was just a kid at the time.
 I haven't seen my uncle in over fifteen years and my only hope is that I will see him again someday in a place that has eased his pain and given him great peaceful rejoicing in its stead.
+The debate between belief and unbelief is by no means a debate between himself who believes and another who disbelieves.
+It is also in large part a debate within himself, who both believes and disbelieves, and who must ever continue to pray humbly, 'Lord, I believe; help me in my unbelief.'"
+To put it differently in the context of the grace of God that enables a humble faith like this, consider the following four line poem by Pastor John Piper:

 Through the eyes of an onlooker whose desire it was to know the man even just a little, the service yesterday was moving and inspirational, a true memorial and celebration of the life of a man with a "big heart," as friends closest to him would repeatedly describe.
 Even though I am unable to speak of the man from personal experience, it was good to hear others.
 His youngest son, my cousin Joe, described to the crowd of mishmashed souls on varied journeys in life, that his father was a man that deeply cared for people, his family in particular.
 My mother then rose to the podium to describe a few things that only Danny would do in his own unique way before reading a letter from another uncle of mine who wasn't able to be there.
 My Uncle Kevin described Danny's friendship as an everlasting bond that would always beckon his visit when traveling south to Texas.
 Then ensued a flood of tears from friends who will miss this man who had such a big heart despite his own personal demons about which he would tell others "you can't understand."
 "He always had a smile and a hug for me," a friend would say.
 Another chimed in, "We would just sit and talk for hours and he would tell me how proud of his kids he was, while asking me about mine."
 The pastor himself, who had known Danny for more than a decade, told a story about one rainy morning in which a van full of free lunches were to be handed out down the street.
 Danny ran up to grab a lunch for himself and a blanket not for himself but for another lady who was getting likewise soaked in the downpour.
 This was typical with Danny, always sharing of himself and his time so that others would feel loved.
 The stories continued for a while longer, from more friends for whom Danny was one of the few friends they could really talk to, to family members who had unique memories of Danny from previous years, to more recent memories from family members, to other friends who only had tears to offer in the place of words.
 The man will be well missed.
 From these stories, I am thankful that I can miss him well also.